chutzcraft/EDGE64/index.md

 >- _Boss encounters and secrets galore_
 >- _Weapon upgrades for each slot, such as increased firing rates, grenade launchers, and more!_
 >- _Pyro Demon, a Cacodemon variant that resurrects the dead, and shoots fire that can trap you!_
->- _PLasma Commando, a Chaingunner variant that shoots plasma rifle energy at you!
+>- _Plasma Commando, a Chaingunner variant that shoots plasma rifle energy at you!
 Take him out quickly._

 ### Milestone Completion List ###
 - [x] Original Doom 64 Weapons